Fentaniao/MATLAB-Utilities/README.md

 ### Via command window

-Enter command derictly in command window.
+Enter command directly in command window.

-For example, you can tranfer the dirtory to the opened file's dirtory by enter the command in command window:
+For example, you can transfer the current path to the opened file's path by enter the command in command window:

 ```matlab
 AutoCdPath